demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Dev1A3-BetterVehicleControls/README.md

 This mod improves the experience of using the Company Cruiser to make it more user friendly:

-- Customisable Keybinds (via the keybind settings in the pause menu)
-  - Vehicle Movement
-  - Switching Gears
-  - Manually Center Wheel
-  - Toggle Magnet
-    - This only works when you are within the range of the magnet.
 - Configuration Options
   - Automatic Gearbox
     - Should the gear automatically switch between drive & reverse when pressing the forward/backwards buttons?